VFLins/price_indexr/readme.md

 </details>

 If a database was selected to store the data, a table called "price_indexr-my_product_search" will be created in the database on the first execution.
 Next executions will append new data to the same table.
 If you preferred a text file, the name of the file will follow the same naming pattern.

+# Troubleshooting

+1. Depending on the user-agent, the results may or not appear for Price_indexr, usually, changing the user-agent on the line 125 of the script will solve the problem.